bfriesen/RandomSkunk.EasyLogger/README.md

   - What is the `formatter` parameter all about?
   - What about the logger's scope?
 What if you wanted to verify that the logger had a certain scope at the time of the log event?
 How would you mock that?
-  - Mocking the `EasyLogger.WriteLogEntry` method to verify that a logging operation took place is easy.
+  - Mocking the `EasyLogger.Write` method to verify that a logging operation took place is easy.
 - The ease of mocking is tested and verified with Moq, FakeItEasy, and NSubstitute.

 ## Mock Logger Setup and Verification

-`EasyLogger` is easy to mock regardless of the mocking library - just specify that its abstract `WriteLogEntry` method should be the target for setup or verification.
+`EasyLogger` is easy to mock regardless of the mocking library - just specify that its abstract `Write` method should be the target for setup or verification.

 Note that the `LogEntry` struct contains numerous methods for querying whether it is a match for a setup or verification.
 Methods used below in the examples are `IsInformation`, `HasMessage`, and